InukaAsith/GPT2-Telegram-Chatbot/README.md

+# Undestanded the concept..
+I will write this soon to DaisyX

 ## GPT2-Telegram-Chatbot

 A GPT-2 Telegram chatbot that's been relatively tuned for chatting.
 Feel free to make me PRs and I'll check out your code!
 The bot isn't 100% accurate all the time (why I coded in a /retry function.)